tnevolin/mom_unit_mod/README.md

 # Master of magic strategy balancing mod

-Attempt to modify different aspects of the game to make them more usable and give existing but unfeasible strategies second life.
+Attempt to modify different aspects of the game to make them more usable and give existing underdog strategies second life.

 # Installation

 Prerequisite: Master of Magic Community Patch (from GOG or Slitherine).

-1. Download files in `patches` folder.
+1. Download files from `patches/cumulative` folder.
 2. Run DOSBox and switch to game folder.
 3. Run following commands.